jina-ai/jina-hubble-sdk/README.md

 ### Run into `RuntimeError: asyncio.run() cannot be called from a running event loop` in Google Colab?

-You could run into a problem when you trying to run these codes in Google Colab
+You could run into a problem when you trying to run this code in Google Colab.

 ```python
 import hubble